 Philadelphia VIP matches private practice lawyers - who volunteer to take pro bono (free) cases - with clients facing civil legal problems.
 All individual clients must be referred to VIP by another public interest agency such as CLS or PLA.
 Small businesses and nonprofits that need legal help can apply directly on the VIP website.

 SeniorLAW Center’s mission is to improve the lives of older Pennsylvanians and protect their rights through legal representation, education and advocacy.
-Provides legal services in a wide range of areas, including personal planning, family issues, housing, consumer protection, and property and inheritance tax for elders.
+They provide legal services in a wide range of areas, including personal planning, family issues, housing, consumer protection, and property and inheritance tax for elders.